×

 All about Basalt and Comendite Properties

 Know all about Basalt and Comendite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Basalt and Comendite belong to Igneous Rocks.Texture of Basalt is Glassy, Massive, Porphyritic, Scoriaceous, Vesicular whereas that of Comendite is Porphyritic.
 Basalt appears Dull and Soft and Comendite appears Foliated.
-The luster of Basalt is not available while that of Comendite is dull.
+The luster of Basalt is while that of Comendite is dull.
 Basalt is available in black, brown, light to dark grey colors whereas Comendite is available in blue, bluish - grey colors.
 The commercial uses of Basalt are an oil and gas reservoir, commemorative tablets, creating artwork, used in aquariums and that of Comendite are cemetery markers.